hmrc/assets-frontend/assets/patterns/header/README.md

 {{ wip(4) }}

-The HMRC header is the same as the [GOV.UK header](https://www.gov.uk/service-manual/design/add-the-govuk-header-and-footer) but includes the HMRC logo.
+This is the [GOV.UK header](https://www.gov.uk/service-manual/design/add-the-govuk-header-and-footer) with a number of additional parts, depending on the needs of your users.

 All elements that are imported from the GOV.UK header must not be changed.

 ## When to use this component

 Start with the [GOV.UK header](https://www.gov.uk/service-manual/design/add-the-govuk-header-and-footer).

-Only use the HMRC header if there is a user need for people to know they are dealing with HMRC.
+Only add an HMRC header if there is a user need for people to know they are dealing with HMRC.
+For example, if they are making a payment and need to be sure that the money is going to the right government department.

-If your service is in the personal tax account, use the [Account header](/components/account-header/index.html).
+If your service is in the personal tax account, use the [personal tax account header](/components/account-header/index.html) instead.

 ## How it works